riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 #### Stargate APIs
 The Stargate APIs consist of [REST, GraphQL, Document, and gRPC](https://docs.datastax.com/en/astra-serverless/docs/develop/developing.html).
 These are all "driverless" methods of connecting to Astra.
 All are provided by Astra.
-- [REST API](https://docs.datastax.com/en/astra-serverless/docs/develop/dev-with-rest.html) - Pretty much the standard way to handle HTTP based application communications
+- [REST API](https://docs.datastax.com/en/astra-serverless/docs/develop/dev-with-rest.html) - The standard way to handle HTTP based application communications
 - [GraphQL API](https://docs.datastax.com/en/astra-serverless/docs/develop/graphql.html) - Extremely flexible table and payload definitions.
 Originally developed for mobile communications to keep payload sizes down.
 Allows chaining of multiple queries into a single result payload (think about having control you wish you had with REST).
 - [Document API](https://docs.datastax.com/en/astra-serverless/docs/develop/dev-with-doc.html) - Native storage, retrieval, and manipulation of JSON documents
 - [gRPC](https://docs.datastax.com/en/astra-serverless/docs/develop/dev-with-grpc.html) - A cloud native "lightweight" and fast client that allows direct CQL calls (on par performance with native drivers)

 ## 4 How to Create an Astra database with the UI 🔥
-Now that you have a better idea of what to consider when using Astra, let's get you started by creating an Astra database.
+Now that you have a better idea of what to consider when using Astra, let's get started by creating an Astra database.

+Click the button below to create a database.

+<<createDatabase>>

-You'll be presented with four options
+You'll be presented with a form to complete the following four options:

 ### Database name
 The name you assign to your database.
 This is the name displayed within the Astra console.